CleverCloud/documentation/content/doc/applications/dotnet/_index.md

 ## Overview

 Clever Cloud allows you to deploy .NET web applications.
-This page will explain you how to set up your application to run it on our service.
+This page explains you how to set up your application to run it on the Clever Cloud service.

-You do not need to change a lot in your application, the *requirements* will help you to configure your apps with some mandatory files to add, and properties to setup.
+You don't need to change a lot in your application, the *requirements* helps you to configure your apps with some mandatory files to add, and properties to setup.

 {{< callout type="warning">}}
   If you encounter an issue, please contact the support.